 «During this work we improved in working with a large amount of data (the size of only one table could reach up to 100 GB).
 We made a system that allowed us to deploy automatically on 640 machines and simultaneously process thousands of information streams»

 Creation of a personal account and automation of processes took about three weeks.
 The next stage of development lasted about 3-4 months.
 After that, the first partners began to use the network, but development continued for 7-8 months.
 We worked on a task-by-task basis until Zubr Capital invested about 10,000,000 USD in the company.
-Then the client made the decision to develop in in-house mode.

 Why is it cool for users?